Work with source sheets in reports

 Keep the following in mind

-• If you select a folder, new sheets added to that folder after you've selected it won't be included in your report.
+• If you select a folder, the report doesn't include any new sheets added after you select it.
 To include newly added sheets, remove the folder from the Sheet tab and then add it back.

-• Formatting (cell, font color, background color, bold text, and so on) in a report is based on the formatting in the source sheet.
+• A report bases its formatting (cell, font color, background color, bold text, and more) on the formatting in the source sheet.

 • Reports don’t display row hierarchies from the source sheet.

 • You can’t modify cells containing formulas from a report.
-You must modify them in the source sheet.
+You must change them in the source sheet.

 • Pulling numerous data into a report can increase load times.
-Add filters to your report to reduce the data and decrease load times.
+Add filters to your report to reduce data volume and improve load times.

 Work with start and end dates in reports